 External Ids for HTR2B Gene

 This gene encodes one of the several different receptors for 5-hydroxytryptamine (serotonin) that belongs to the G-protein coupled receptor 1 family.
 Serotonin is a biogenic hormone that functions as a neurotransmitter, a hormone, and a mitogen.
 Serotonin receptors mediate many of the central and peripheral physiologic functions of serotonin, including regulation of cardiovascular functions and impulsive behavior.
 Population and family-based analyses of a minor allele (glutamine-to-stop substitution, designated Q20*) which blocks expression of this protein, and knockout studies in mice, suggest a role for this gene in impulsivity.
-However, other factors, such as elevated testosterone levels, may also be involved. [provided by RefSeq, Oct 2011]
+However, other factors, such as elevated testosterone levels, may also be involved.
+Alternatively spliced transcript variants have been found for this gene. [provided by RefSeq, Mar 2016]

 GeneCards Summary for HTR2B Gene

-HTR2B (5-Hydroxytryptamine (Serotonin) Receptor 2B, G Protein-Coupled) is a Protein Coding gene.
-Diseases associated with HTR2B include ocular hypotension and heart valve disease.
-Among its related pathways are Signaling by GPCR and CREB Pathway.
-GO annotations related to this gene include drug binding and phosphatidylinositol phospholipase C activity.
-An important paralog of this gene is CHRM4.
+HTR2B (5-Hydroxytryptamine Receptor 2B) is a Protein Coding gene.
+Diseases associated with HTR2B include Ocular Hypotension and Heart Valve Disease.
+Among its related pathways are Signaling in Gap Junctions and Serotonergic synapse.
+GO annotations related to this gene include G-protein coupled receptor activity and drug binding.
+An important paralog of this gene is HTR2A.

 UniProtKB/Swiss-Prot for HTR2B Gene

-Serotonin 5-HT2B receptors, previously known as 5-HT2F receptors, are located primarily in the stomach fundus, uterus, vascular endothelial and vascular and GI smooth muscle, with little limited distribution in the brain.
-The functions of 5-HT2B receptors include regulation of differentiation and proliferation of the embryonic and adult heart, gastrointestinal contraction and endothelium-dependent relaxation.
-Furthermore, 5-HT2B receptor knockout mice exhibit gross heart defects and 5-HT2B overexpression leads to ventricular hypertrophy.
-The human 5-HT2B receptor gene has been localized to chromosome 2 (2q36.3-q37.1).
+Serotonin 5-HT2B receptors, previously known as 5-HT2F receptors, are located primarily in the stomach fundus, uterus, vascular endothelial and vascular and GI smooth muscle, with limited distribution in the brain.
+5-HT2B overexpression leads to ventricular hypertrophy.